Frank G. Slaughter

-Frank Gill Slaughter (February 25, 1908 – May 17, 2001), pen-name Frank G. Slaughter, pseudonym C.V.
-Terry, was an American novelist and physician whose books sold more than 60 million copies.
+Frank Gill Slaughter (February 25, 1908 – May 17, 2001), pen-name Frank G. Slaughter, pseudonym C. V. Terry, was an American novelist and physician whose books sold more than 60 million copies.
 His novels drew on his own experience as a doctor and his interest in history and the Bible.
 Through his novels, he often introduced readers to new findings in medical research and new medical technologies.

 Biography

-Slaughter was born in Washington, D.C., the son of Stephen Lucious Slaughter and Sarah "Sallie" Nicholson Gill.
-When he was about five years old, his family moved to a farm near Berea, North Carolina, which is west of Oxford, North Carolina.
+Slaughter was born in Washington, DC, the son of Stephen Lucious Slaughter and Sarah "Sallie" Nicholson Gill.
+When he was about five, his family moved to a farm near Berea, North Carolina.
 He earned a bachelor's degree from Trinity College (now Duke University) at 17 and went to medical school at Johns Hopkins University in Baltimore, Maryland.
-He began writing fiction in 1935 while a physician at Riverside Hospital in Jacksonville, Florida, paying off a $60 typewriter at $5 a month.
+He began writing fiction in 1935 while a physician at Riverside Hospital in Jacksonville, Florida, paying off a $60 typewriter at $5 per month.
 He rewrote the manuscript of That None Should Die, a semi-autobiographical story of a young doctor, six times before Doubleday accepted it.

-Several of Slaughter's novels became films, including Sangaree, made into the 1953 film of that name starring Fernando Lamas; and Doctors' Wives, made into the 1971 film of the same name starring Dyan Cannon and Gene Hackman.
+Several of Slaughter's novels became films, including Sangaree, made into the 1953 film of that name and Doctors' Wives, made into the 1971 film of the same name.